athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

     found by a naive model on this problem, suggesting that the best ETS model sits on the border of being unskillful.
 We can unpack the configuration of the best performing model as follows:

-ˆ Trend: None
+- Trend: None

-ˆ Damped: False
+- Damped: False

-ˆ Seasonal: Additive
+- Seasonal: Additive

-ˆ Seasonal Periods: 12
+- Seasonal Periods: 12

-ˆ Box-Cox Transform: False
+- Box-Cox Transform: False

-ˆ Remove Bias: False
+- Remove Bias: False

 ### 12.6 Case Study 4: Trend and Seasonality